 Check this Guide to Windsurfing in Maldives for more details..

-Maldives is nothing less than a paradise for fishing lovers with favourable conditions and exotic marine life and rich fauna.
-Most of the resorts in Maldives organises fishing trips for their guests along with providing them with all the required equipment for fishing.
+Maldives is nothing less than a paradise for fishing lovers with favorable conditions and exotic marine life and rich fauna.
+Most of the resorts in Maldives organizes fishing trips for their guests along with providing them with all the required equipment for fishing.

 Equipment like fish rods, fish finders and international fishing hooks along with Dhoni, local Maldivian boats and speedboats can easily be accessed along with proper guidance from the experts at the resorts.

 There are mainly two kinds of fishing that you can go for; big game fishing and night fishing.
 Whichever kind you choose, you are introduced to the best of natural settings and exotic fishes to catch, making the experience worth remembering.

 Big game fishing which is also known as morning fishing, you have to start in morning.
 Here your Dhoni will move just around the atoll enclosure reefs where you can find exotic big fishes.